Naimul-Islam-Siam/Naimul-Islam-Siam/README.md

 ## Hello from Siam 👋

-🎓 Currently pursuing my bachelor's degree in Computer Science & Engineering at Rajshahi University of Engineering & Technology [(RUET)](https://www.ruet.ac.bd/).
+Currently pursuing my bachelor's degree 🎓 in Computer Science & Engineering at Rajshahi University of Engineering & Technology [(RUET)](https://www.ruet.ac.bd/).

 I like to build stuffs.
 Fascinated with the world of web.
 Everything from good designs to robust engineering, I find those magical.
-Currently trying to explore and learn as much as I can.
+Right now trying to explore and learn as much as I can.

 ---